-Mother’s oil stock certificate from 1901 helps tell the story of early Colorado oil wells and oilfield discoveries.
+Oil stock certificate from 1901 helps tell story of the Boulder oilfield and early Colorado discoveries.

 The story of Savannah Oil, Coal and Gas begins one year before its incorporation when a headline-making oilfield discovery at Boulder, Colorado, inspired the founding of many exploration companies.
 Most would not survive.